AHyrup/VentilationSystemModel/README.txt

 This repository contains a ventilation system model and data for simulation of OU44 (university building in Odense, Denmark).
-Use of the model with this data is showcased in the article: [comming soon...]
+Use of the model with this data is showcased in this article: https://doi.org/10.3390/app15010451

 To run a simulation for OU44:
 1. Ensure you have python and the libraries listed below installed.